Art or vandalism: the street art debate

 A Shepard Fairey piece in Somerville, Massachusetts, that course leader Donna Yates would enjoy on the way to the store.
 Photo by Chris Devers.

-Yet there is one major issue with Fairey’s work: he paints, sticks, or glues his art on to public buildings without permission.
+Yet there is one major issue with Fairey’s work: he paints, sticks or glues his art on to public buildings without permission.

 Most cities consider this to be an illegal act of vandalism.
 Fairey, despite his fame, is the same as any teenager with a can of spray paint in the eyes of the law.
 Not every building owner wishes to be the canvas for Fairey’s politically charged works.
 Not every city council wants public art put up, without permission, and without consultation of nearby residents.
 When locals and business owners complain, it can cost tens of thousands of dollars to remove one of Fairey’s artworks, money that could be spent elsewhere.
 Fairey has been arrested about 18 times in various US cities on vandalism-related charges.
-Indeed, on the book, Shephard Fairey is committing a crime.
+Indeed, Shephard Fairey is committing a crime.

 This is certainly what the city of Detroit, Michigan thinks.
 In 2015 they charged Fairey with counts of malicious destruction for artworks on 18 sites around the city.
 He could pay a fine that tops $10,000 for this and go to jail for up to 5 years.
 These are felony charges.